 Certain authorization requirements are published in specific program or service documents.
-Please refer to the specific program or service document for more details.
+Refer to the specific program or service document for more details.

 Note: Authorization does not guarantee payment.
-The agency's authorization process applies to medically necessary covered healthcare services only and is subject to client eligibility and program limitations.
-Not all categories of eligibility receive all healthcare services.
+The agency's authorization process applies to medically necessary covered health care services only and is subject to client eligibility and program limitations.
+Not all categories of eligibility receive all health care services.
 Example: Therapies are not covered under the Family Planning Only Program.
-All covered healthcare services are subject to retrospective utilization review to determine if the services provided were medically necessary and at the appropriate level of care.
+All covered health care services are subject to retrospective utilization review to determine if the services provided were medically necessary and at the appropriate level of care.
 Requests for noncovered services are reviewed under the exception to rule policy.
 See WAC 182-501-0160.